 India IT stocks slip amid worries about stricter H-1B visas

-The shares of top Indian IT companies sank Tuesday in response to news of proposed U.S. legislation that would require salaries for H-1B visa holders to be doubled.
-The aim: to make it harder for companies to replace American workers with those from countries like India.
+In this Jan.
+18, 2016 file photo, Wipro Ltd. employees walk inside the company's compound during a break at their headquarters in Bangalore, India.
+The shares of top Indian IT companies are falling in response to news of proposed U.S. legislation that would require salaries for H-1B visa holders to be doubled to make it harder for companies to replace American workers with those from countries like India.

 Add your comments below